Coconut Lime Meltaway Cookie Bars

 Instructions

-- Preheat oven to 400F degrees.
+- Preheat oven to 350F degrees.
 Line an 8x8 pan with parchment paper.

-- In a large bowl, beat together the butter, sugar, lime zest, and vanilla until light and fluffy, about 2-3 minutes.
-Gradually add in flour and salt.
-Add the coconut and white chocolate chips.
+- In a large mixing bowl on medium-high speed (with paddle attachment if using stand mixer), beat together butter, sugar, lime zest, coconut extract, and vanilla until light and fluffy, about 1 minute.

-- Spread the dough into the bottom of the pan.
-Bake 10-13 minutes until just lightly brown and doesn't look wet on top (the dough will still be soft).
+- Pat the dough into the bottom of the pan.
+Bake 25-28 minutes until edges are lightly brown and middle doesn't look wet (it'll be soft and puffy).
 Cool completely.

 This post may contain affiliate links.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchase.